Chrysippus of Elis: In ancient Greek drama

 None of this advice you are giving me has escaped me, yet though I am mindful of it, nature compels me.

 — Euripides frag.
 840 (trans.
 Collard & Cropp).

 It is known that Athenian tragedian Euripides wrote a play called Chrysippus, which is now lost with few details preserved, but it is the earliest known account of Chrysippus' tale.
 Its plot covered Laius and the boy's death, with a theme centered around the relations between men and boys, specifically Laius' failure to control his desire, the abduction and Chrysippus' death.
 Arguments have been proposed both for and against Euripides being the one who invented the story in the first place.

 Presumably, it opened with the arrival of Laius at Pisa, his first encounter with Chrysippus and his inner struggle with his desires; surviving fragments suggest Chrysippus' rejection of him, which motivated Laius' abduction, perhaps under the pretext of teaching Chrysippus chariot-driving.
 The play probably ended with an eye-witness reporting the events to Pelops, the return of Chrysippus' body, and Pelops' curse.
+An ancient hypothesis to Euripides' play The Phoenician Women supports this structure.
+The fragment where Laius blames nature for his actions could have been addressed to a confidant or even Chrysippus himself, during the failed seduction or even the abduction.
+It is not beyond likelihood that an actual chariot was brought on stage, given that Strattis' lost comedy Chrysippus, modelled on Euripides, did feature a chariot, but it is also just as likely that a messenger described the events.

-It is not so clear whether the play condemned the pederasty as is, or just Laius' use of force and abuse of sacred hospitality; Hubbard notes that the first pederast being also the first to abduct and violently rape a child means that the play likely was a middle-class reaction to the elite's pederastic customs.
-Chrysippus was originally included in the same trilogy as The Phoenician Women, which survives.
+It is not so clear whether the play condemned the pederasty as is, or just Laius' use of force and abuse of sacred hospitality; Hubbard notes that the first pederast being also the first to abduct and violently rape a child, who ended up killing himself over the shame, means that the play likely was a middle-class reaction to the elite's pederastic customs.
+Euripides making Laius the first to conceive a passion for males also suggests that this, meaning his consuming passion being so perverse it had no precedent at all, was key point in Laius' inner struggle; nevertheless this does not mean Laius was portrayed as a complete monster, and his character could have solicited some sympathy or pity in his battle against his feelings.
+Other plays by Euripides also portray male homosexuality negatively.
+Chrysippus is theorised to have been originally included in the same trilogy as the lost Oenomaus and The Phoenician Women, which survives.
+If true, then the common theme connecting these stories would be the relation between men and their children as well as erotic passion.